Analysis | When does Florida’s coronavirus surge become a problem for Ron DeSantis?

 For any elected leader, but especially a Republican one, vaccines are both a literal and a metaphorical lifeline.
 As we’ve noted before, DeSantis is in a horserace with other potential 2024 Republican candidates (most particularly South Dakota Gov. Kristi L. Noem) to show how few restrictions they can impose on their state populations.
 Vaccines potentially allow states to avoid both having to consider containment measures and having to suffer through spikes in new cases.

-The idea that containment efforts like masks and social-distancing limits are unacceptable has emerged as a central bit of rhetoric on the right.
+The idea that containment efforts such as masks and social distancing limits are unacceptable has emerged as a central bit of rhetoric on the right.
 Former White House press secretary Sarah Sanders said in an interview on Fox News on Friday that she would require no mandates for masks or vaccines if her bid for Arkansas governor is successful.
 With Arkansas seeing the second-most new cases in the country at this point, any state leader making such a pledge is essentially entirely dependent on broad vaccination to keep Arkansans healthy — or to see the state reach broad immunity by rampant spread of the virus.

 It’s not certain that Florida is on the latter path.
 Perhaps more people will get vaccinated quickly.
 Perhaps there’s enough natural immunity (that is, immunity acquired through past infections) that the spread of the virus will soon slow.
 But there are still millions of residents who haven’t been vaccinated and only 2.4 million who are known to have already had it.
 That’s a lot of Floridians who are still at risk.